ramendixx/ram-portfolio-project---historical-nav-fund/README.md

 - Excel - Data Cleaning
 - Power BI - Dashboard
-- CoPilot - To extract the data specifically of PCEI
+- CoPilot - To extract and analyze the data specifically of PCEI
 - Kaggle - Source of the historical nav file
 - Investopedia - For reference and appendix